alfalfa79/LOL-analysis/README.md

 I decided to perform a univariate analysis on player dpm.

+The overall distribution is slightly right-skewed, suggesting that players in their game strategy are more likely to either use champions that on average deal a lower dpm, or utilize their champions and items to provide more support as opposed to dealing damage.

-I also decided to performa univariate analysis on player earned gold.
+I also decided to perform a univariate analysis on player earned gold.

+The overall distribution is slightly right-skewed but overall balancedd, suggesting that in various game scenarios, players and teams are collecting "normal" amounts of gold across various game scenarios.
+In other words, no player/team is necessarily at an advantage/disadvantage when it comes to game farming.

+Next, I decide to perform a bivariate analysis on both the relationship between league and team kills, and league and team deaths.

 ## Assessment of Missingness